michaeleisel/zld/README.md

 ### Usage

 #### If using Xcode:
 Get the path of zld from `which zld`, then add `-fuse-ld=<path to zld> -Wl,-zld_original_ld_path,$(DT_TOOLCHAIN_DIR)/usr/bin/ld` to "Other Linker Flags" in the build settings (debug configuration).
 That `-zld_original_ld_path` provides the path to the linker Xcode would otherwise use, which is important because there are certain known cases (e.g. arm64_32 and Catalyst) where zld knows that it has issues and will silently use that linker instead.
-These cases are always a priority to fix, but most of the time is spent waiting and pleading with Apple for more open source releases.
+Fixing these cases is a work-in-progress (largely blocked by Apple being slow to release source code).

 #### If using Rust: